Children's Museum of Denver: Exhibits and Events

-This collaborative program provides science learning experiences for early elementary school students coming from low-income families in partnership with the Denver Botanic Gardens and Butterfly Pavilion.
-The program includes teacher trainings, curriculum support, in-school outreach programming, field trips, provision of science supplies and annual family passes to these informal education institutions.
-It is evaluated by an objective third party with focus groups and surveys of various parties involved (teachers, parents, administrators, etc.) The program began in 2003 as G.R.O.W.
-(Growing Respect by Observing our World) and received the 2006 Environmental Education Award for Excellence for nonprofit organizations from the Colorado Alliance for Environmental Education.

-Museum pedagogy
+The Children’s Museum of Denver at Marsico Campus is home to a variety of exhibits that are designed for children newborn – 8 years old and their caregivers.
+Bubbles, Water and Kinetics introduce children to STEM learning concepts, kids can express their creativity in The Art Studio and Assembly Plant, engage in dramatic play in Ready Vet Go, My Market and Fire Station No. 1, and practice their chef skills in The Teaching Kitchen.
+Exhibit highlights include Adventure Forest, a 500ft long outdoor adventure course and immersive art installation and Bloom, whimsical indoor forest designed just for children newborn – 36 months and their caregivers.

+The Museum also offers family-friendly events throughout the year including their annual Noon Year’s Eve celebration, Party for Our Planet event for Earth Day and Harvest Hoot fall festival.

+Pedagogy

 Constructivism as a theory of learning was established by developmental psychologist Jean Piaget, whose research demonstrated that children construct and reconstruct knowledge through firsthand interactions with materials and phenomena.
 According to Piaget, learning and conceptual knowledge cannot be imparted through the passive receipt of information.
 For a child to make sense of the world, they need to explore and experiment for themselves.
 Like Jean Piaget, Russian psychologist Lev Vygotsky believe that children learn through active experiences in their environment and that during play, children are able to think in more complex and abstract ways.

 Based on this understanding of play and child development, the museum includes educational programming and exhibits to allow for open-ended play.
 Additionally, the museum recognizes the importance of the roles of parents and caregivers in a child’s development and designs exhibit spaces to include adult engagement.

-Permanent exhibits

-The museum's exhibits focus on STEM, Health and Wellness, 21st Century Skills, Literacy and the Arts.